Spectra of Reduced Fractals and Their Applications in Biology: Applications to Biology

-Since in this paper, we consider some algae that show very limited self-similarity, all results presented below are obtained by perfoming calculations of fractal dimension by using the box-counting method.
-The computed fractal dimension by this method is a metric that characterizes algea complexity or space-filling characteristic.
-As already pointed out,$^{4,28}$ most previous studies failed to evaluate the assumption of statistical self-similarity that underlies the validity of the method.
-Another source of error is arbitrary grid placement, which is strictly positive and varies as a function of scale, which may make the procedure's slope estimation step non unique.$^{4}$ In our calculations performed in this paper both errors were eliminated.
+Since in this paper, we consider some algae that show very limited self-similarity, all results presented below are obtained by performing calculations of $FD$ by using the box-counting method.
+The computed fractal dimension by this method is a metric that characterizes algae complexity or space-filling characteristic.
+As already pointed out~\cite{4,28}, most previous studies failed to evaluate the assumption of statistical self-similarity that underlies the validity of the method.
+Another source of error is arbitrary grid placement, which is strictly positive and varies as a function of scale, which may make the procedure's slope estimation step non-unique~\cite{4}.
+In our calculations performed in this paper, both errors are eliminated by the box-counting method described above.